 In August 2021, The Wall Street Journal reported the company is now valued at $25 billion after its latest fundraising effort, making it one of the most valuable companies in fintech.

 We won’t get a better sense of when the Chime IPO will be until one of two things happens:

-- The Chime IPO date range leaks to the financial press
+- A more refined Chime IPO date range leaks to the financial press

 - The SEC releases a publicly-available Chime S-1 filing